These are the 8 steps to obtain ISO 27001 certification as a startup in the EU:

 1. Understand What ISO 27001 Is

-ISO 27001 is the international standard of reference for information security management.
-It sits within the broader family of ISO standards.
+ISO/IEC 27001:2022 is the international standard of reference for information security management.
+It sits within the broader ISO/IEC 27000 family.
 It helps you identify risks, implement controls, and build a security culture that evolves with your organisation.

 The standard covers everything from how you manage passwords to how you respond to a security breach.
 Understanding what ISO 27001 requires, documentation, risk treatment, and continual improvement, is the first step towards certification.